Why Hydration Is An Important Part Of Your Workout

 Most of us have heard the adage about drinking eight glasses of water a day, but there’s more to looking after your hydration levels than a few glasses of water.

-If you’re starting to work out, it’s important you are aware of your hydration needs, and ensure your body’s fluids are properly replenished.
+Being well-hydrated is fundamental to good health.
+If you’re starting to work out, it’s important you are aware of your hydration needs and ensure your body’s fluids are properly replenished.

 What is hydration?